eclipse/omr/doc/compiler/il/ProgrammingIL.md

 ## Introduction

 The goal of this document is to describe how to program with OMR IL.
-We hope to cover:
+We hope to cover following topics:

 * Intended Audience
 * What is IL
 * Where is it?
 * Getting started
 * Basic IL Generation Flow
-* Key OMR IL concepts
+* IL
-* Blocks
-* Nodes and TreeTops
-* Stack allocated data
+* Data
-* Using data across Blocks
 * Branching and CFGs
-* Other Information Sources
+* Examples

 ## Intended Audience